theturboturnip/harper/packages/web/src/routes/docs/integrations/language-server/+page.md

 ### Cargo

-If you have Rust installed, `harper-ls` is in [crates.io](https://crates.io/crates/harper-ls), so you can simply run:
+If you have Rust installed, `harper-ls` is on [crates.io](https://crates.io/crates/harper-ls), so you can simply run:

 ```bash
 cargo install harper-ls --locked